ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 gap is that large, the bounds and minimum difficulty in Zcash's difficulty adjustment algorithm will preserve a reasonable difficulty threshold.
 So Zebra must support this edge case.

+### Consensus-Critical Operations

+The order of operations and overflow semantics for 256-bit integers can be consensus-critical.

+For example:
+  - dividing before multiplying discards lower-order bits, but
+  - multiplying before dividing can cause overflow.

+Zebra's implementation should try to match zcashd's order of operations and overflow handling as closely as possible.

 ## Difficulty adjustment check
 [difficulty-adjustment-check]: #difficulty-adjustment-check